ijosee/Plant_project/README.md

 At this point you have all the front and back ready to go.
 Now we gonna set up ESP8622 with arduino framework.

-* get your esp8622 and flash this file in :

 ## Deployment

 To deploy your web and api you can use Azure (http://www.portal.azure.com), you can get until ten free runnig services.